YunweiSun/Projet-TIP/README.md

 - dataLoader.py
 - neutralNetwork.py
 - training.py

-These three files need to be in the same directory as the isic-2020-resized folder, and in order to train the neural network, run the dataLoader.py first before running training.py.
+These three files need to be in the same directory as the isic-2020-resized folder, tu run the code, run train_test.py.